-You know you should prepare for certain and health and medical contingencies such as incapacitation or terminal illness and make it clear whether you want resuscitation or not.
+You know you should prepare for certain health and medical contingencies such as incapacitation or terminal illness and make it clear whether you want resuscitation or not.
 But it’s hard to sort through all the confusing medical terms and legal jargon.
-And one particular area of confusion is that surrounding a living will vs. advance directive.
+One particular area of confusion is that surrounding a living will vs. advance directive.

 Broadly speaking, an advance directive is a set of instructions about future medical care should you become incapacitated and unable to make your own decisions or articulate those decisions.
 A living will is a species of advance directive that more specifically spells out your wishes concerning medical care, often in the event of terminal illness.
 So let’s take a look at advance directives first.